Cochin International Airport: Terminals

-Terminal 1 (Domestic)
+Terminal 1 (domestic)

 Terminal 1 was formerly the international terminal until the operations were shifted to the new international Terminal 3.
 The terminal underwent a massive upgrade and renovation after that, which took its total handling capacity to 4,000 passengers per hour which is 5 times the previous capacity.
 The renovated Terminal 1 was opened to travellers on 12 December 2018.

-With a total built-up area of 600000 sqft, Terminal 1 has 56 check-in counters, 7 aerobridges and a conveyor belt system to transfer baggage from 12 flights at a time.
-It is also equipped with 6 reserve lounges, an art area, a food court, an executive lounge, and a 50000 sqft shopping area.
+With a total built-up area of 600000 sqft, Terminal 1 has 56 check-in counters, seven aerobridges and a conveyor belt system to transfer baggage from 12 flights at a time.
+It is also equipped with six reserve lounges, an art area, a food court, an executive lounge, and a 50000 sqft shopping area.
 The terminal has a solar carport facility that can generate 2.4 MW of power and can house 1,400 cars.
 Together with the solar carport at the International Terminal 3, it can generate 5.1 MW of power which is the largest carport in the world.

-Terminal 2 (Executive)
+Terminal 2 (executive)

 Terminal 2 has an area of 10000 m2 and is designed to handle up to 400 passengers at peak times.
-The departure hall has 26 common use terminal equipment (CUTE) enabled check-in counters, including 6 premium check-in counters, 4 self check in counters.
-It has 6 security gates and a common waiting area that can accommodate 400 passengers at a time.
+The departure hall has 26 common use terminal equipment (CUTE) enabled check-in counters, including six premium check-in counters, and four self-check-in counters.
+It has six security gates and a common waiting area that can accommodate 400 passengers at a time.
 There is also a family lounge and a premium lounge for business class passengers and a food court is housed in the waiting area, while a restaurant operates in entry lobby.
-There are 4 remote gates facility available for domestic passengers.
-The arrivals hall has 2 baggage carousels.
-This block was converted into an executive terminal on 12 December 2018.
+There are four remote gates facility available for domestic passengers.
+The arrivals hall has two baggage carousels.